-Summer is almost over, which means it’s time for us to prep their skin for the transition into fall.
-With just these simple changes, your skin can continue to look warm and radiant even as the weather turns cold.
+Summer is almost over, which means it’s time for us to prep our skin for the transition into fall.
+With just these simple changes, your skin can continue to be healthy, soft, hydrated, youthful and look warm and radiant, even as the weather turns cold and brings with it conditions that make our skin dryer than in the sweaty heat of summer.

 Tip #1: Use Primer